Atlas975/Notes/Databases/Database_indexing.md

 ___
 # Database indexing
 - A technique used to improve the performance of [[Database_systems|database]] through the use of  [[Database_storage#Secondary Files|secondary files]] whose values use ordered indexes, allows for faster data access on specific criterion
-- Indexing creates a separate data structure that organises data in an efficient manner, the secondary structure is searched during a query with each index containing a pointer to its associated record
+- Indexing creates a separate data structure that organises data , the secondary structure can be searched during a query.
+The index file itself is ordered and consists of fixed length records (AKA the [[Database_keys#Primary key|Primary key]]) with an additional field that points to physical disk blocks

 ![[Pasted image 20230411192357.png|350|350]]
 - The use of secondary files incurs an additional cost to **write performance** for better **read performance**, database structures with no indexes at all are called **heaps** in which new values are inserted wherever there is free space ([[File_systems#File organisation|unordered files ]])
 - **Single level indexes** are based on ordered files, typically using a single field as the indexing field,
 ## Single level indexes
 - Defined on a single field in a file called the indexing field
 - Multiple types of single level indexes exist these being:
 	1. **Primary indexes**
 	2. **Clustering indexes**
 	3. **Secondary indexes**
 ### Primary indexes
 - Specified on the ordering key of an ordered file, this key is used to physically order file record on disk
 - Index is an ordered file of fixed length records, first field is the same datatype as ordering key